mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

    to not touch the `firefox-esr-next-*` aliases, to avoid issues like `bug 1786507 <https://bugzilla.mozilla.org/show_bug.cgi?id=1786507>`__.

-5. After 4, add esrXX support in `gecko_taskgraph`
+5. After 4, add esrXX support in `gecko_taskgraph`.

-6. After 5, run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary). (`./mach try release --version XX.0esr --migration main-to-beta --migration beta-to-release --migration release-to-esr --disable-pgo`)
+6. After 5, run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary). (`./mach try release --version XX.0esr --migration main-to-beta --migration beta-to-release --migration release-to-esr --disable-pgo`).

+7. Add staging-firefox-esrXX to lando

+8. After 5 and 7, test the release-to-esr merge automation task on try

-7. After 5, once XX becomes the current beta, run a beta as esr simulation to identify permanent build and test failures. (`./mach try release --disable-pgo -v XX.0esr --migration beta-to-release --migration release-to-esr --tasks release-sim`).
+9. After 5, once XX becomes the current beta, run a beta as esr simulation to identify permanent build and test failures. (`./mach try release --disable-pgo -v XX.0esr --migration beta-to-release --migration release-to-esr --tasks release-sim`).
 Don't hesitate to ask sheriffs for help with classification of tests failures.

-8. Create the mozilla-esrXX and comm-esrXX mercurial repositories, cloned from {mozilla,comm}-beta.
+10. Create the mozilla-esrXX and comm-esrXX mercurial repositories, cloned from {mozilla,comm}-beta.

-9. After 8, create the esrXX branch in the firefox github repo, at the same commit as its mercurial counterpart.
+11. After 10, create the esrXX branch in the firefox github repo, at the same commit as its mercurial counterpart.

-10. Add esrXX to treestatus / lando
+12. Add esrXX to treestatus / lando

-11. After step 10 (and after beta has had a new push), push the tip of beta to esrXX.
+13. After step 12 (and after beta has had a new push), push the tip of beta to esrXX.
 This ensures mozilla-esrXX's pushlog is not empty.

-12. After 11, add the mozilla-esrXX project to fxci-config
+14. After 13, add the mozilla-esrXX project to fxci-config

-13. After 12 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX (the goal is to get a first set of tasks, so pick a non-DONTBUILD push :) )
+15. After 14 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX (the goal is to get a first set of tasks, so pick a non-DONTBUILD push :) )

-14. After 9, add esrXX to `l10n automation <https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json>`__ configuration
+16. After 11, add esrXX to `l10n automation <https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json>`__ configuration

-15. Add esrXX to treeherder
+17. Add esrXX to treeherder

-16. After 13, add esrXX to searchfox
+18. After 15, add esrXX to searchfox

-17. Add esrXX to bugherder
+19. Add esrXX to bugherder

-18. `File a GitHub issue <https://github.com/mozilla/code-review/issues/new>`__
+20. `File a GitHub issue <https://github.com/mozilla/code-review/issues/new>`__
     asking for mozilla-esrXX to be added to mozilla/code-review

-19. After 18, `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Phabricator>`__
+21. After 20, `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Phabricator>`__
     asking for the esrXX repository to be added to Phabricator, as mozilla-esrXX, tagged for uplifts, and hooked up to code-review-bot

-20. Add esrXX to the `legacy approval mapping for bmo.
+22. Add esrXX to the `legacy approval mapping for bmo.
     <https://github.com/mozilla-bteam/bmo/blob/ed603350fcf9822672555d1822f2d9f51db305e5/extensions/PhabBugz/lib/Util.pm#L46-L52>`__

-21. Add esrXX status/tracking/approval flags to bugzilla (typically around RC week; they can be added earlier but should be kept disabled until release managers give a go ahead)
+23. Add esrXX status/tracking/approval flags to bugzilla (typically around RC week; they can be added earlier but should be kept disabled until release managers give a go ahead)

-22. Add mozilla-esrXX and comm-esrXX to the shipit frontend, pointing at the previous major ESR version for partials (alternativeBranch/alternativeRepo), set ESR_NEXT to XX in the backend config, and deploy to production.
+24. Add mozilla-esrXX and comm-esrXX to the shipit frontend, pointing at the previous major ESR version for partials (alternativeBranch/alternativeRepo), set ESR_NEXT to XX in the backend config, and deploy to production.

-23. After the beta-to-release merge (RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number)
+25. After the beta-to-release merge (RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number).

+26. After 25, turn on the periodic updates cron jobs.

-24. After the first esrXX release, enable the cron-bouncer-check job on mozilla-esrXX (maybe trigger the hook manually first)
+27. After the first esrXX release, enable the cron-bouncer-check job on mozilla-esrXX (maybe trigger the hook manually first)

-25. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.3.0), make esrXX not
+28. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.3.0), make esrXX not
     next-esr: update the release-bouncer-aliases task to update the main esr bouncer aliases, and run update-verify from older major versions (adjust last-manifest)

-26. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.
+29. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.

-27. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 26).
+30. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 26).

-28. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.
+31. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.

-29. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.
+32. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.

-30. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases
+33. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases

-31. Close the meta bug and have some tea. :)
+34. Close the meta bug and have some tea. :)